STARJAN-J/TIC_TAC_TOE/README.md

 # TicTacToe Game in Java

 Welcome to the TicTacToe game repository written in Java!
 This simple console-based game allows two players to engage in the classic TicTacToe challenge.
-The game is implemented using fundamental concepts in Java programming.
+The game is implemented using fundamental and arrays concepts in Java programming.

 # Features: